Safety

 Myalgia6%1%

-A higher frequency of patients who received VYVGART compared to placebo were observed to have below normal levels for white blood cell counts (12% vs 5%), lymphocyte counts (28% vs 19%), and neutrophil counts (13% vs 6%).1
+A higher frequency of patients who received VYVGART for IV infusion compared to placebo was observed to have below normal levels of white blood cell counts (12% vs 5%), lymphocyte counts (28% vs 19%), and neutrophil counts (13% vs 6%).1

 The majority of infections and hematologic abnormalities were mild to moderate in severity.1

-In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in VYVGART-treated patients.
+In clinical trials, hypersensitivity reactions, including rash, angioedema, and dyspnea were observed in patients treated with VYVGART for IV infusion.
 Hypersensitivity reactions were mild or moderate, occurred within one hour to three weeks of administration, and did not lead to treatment discontinuation.1

 IV=intravenous; OLE=open-label extension.

-The overall safety profile of VYVGART Hytrulo, except for a higher rate of injection site reactions, was consistent with the proven safety profile of VYVGART1,2
+In ADAPT-SC, the overall safety profile of VYVGART Hytrulo, except for a higher rate of injection site reactions, was consistent with the proven safety profile of VYVGART for IV infusion1,2

-In the ADAPT clinical trial, the most common adverse reactions for VYVGART-treated patients were respiratory tract infection, headache, and urinary tract infection.
-Additionally, a higher frequency of patients who received VYVGART compared to placebo were observed to have below normal levels for white blood cell counts, lymphocyte counts, and neutrophil counts.2
+In the ADAPT clinical trial, the most common adverse reactions for patients treated with VYVGART for IV infusion were respiratory tract infection, headache, and urinary tract infection.
+Additionally, a higher frequency of patients who received VYVGART for IV infusion compared with placebo was observed to have below normal levels of white blood cell counts, lymphocyte counts, and neutrophil counts.2

 In ADAPT-SC and its open-label extension (n=168)2: